SirStupid/SSBU-Code-Edits-and-Tips/Generally useful stuff/Good Practices.md

 Bonus Bonus: If you try to build a mod without internet for the first time, it won't build, however, if you copy it over to a mod you have built, it will if you build it from there.

+Bonus Bonus Bonus:  In your mod.rs file, when you pste in a script, unless your going to use them, delete the line like expression_attackairf, or effect_attackhi3.
+It'llkeep your mod organized, and make it less bloated when you export.